Adelaide Olympic FC

 Adelaide Olympic F.C. is a football club from Adelaide, South Australia.
 The club competes in the National Premier Leagues South Australia.

 Origins

 The club's origins can first be traced back to 1978, where it was founded under the name of Adelaide Asteras.

-In 1982 the club changed its name to Thebarton Asteras.
-Six years later, the club was taken over by the Greek Orthodox Community of South Australia Incorporated who later changed its name to Olympians in 1989.
+In 1982, the club changed its name to Thebarton Asteras.
+Six years later, the club was taken over by the Greek Orthodox Community of South Australia Incorporated, who changed its name to Olympians in 1989.
 In 1998, the Greek Orthodox Community of South Australia Incorporated relinquished the Olympians soccer Club, which amalgamated with SAASL Club "Adelaide Rodos Soccer Club", while keeping the playing name of Olympians.

-In 1999 Olympians amalgamated with the Regency Lions Sports and Social Club (SAASL Playing Name :Adelaide Hellenic Soccer Club).
+In 1999, the Olympians amalgamated with the Regency Lions Sports and Social Club (Adelaide Hellenic Soccer Club).
 In 2000, the name was changed to Olympic Football Club.
 In 2001, the club adopted its current name of Adelaide Olympic.